GregKedrovsky/Hacking/cme.md

 - `-h` : to get help for that module
 - `-x` : COMMAND to execute a command on the target
 - `-X` : PS_COMMAND to execute a PowerShell command-L list modules available for service

+**NOTE:** When brute-forcing CrackMapExec will stop when it encounters the first successful attempt.
+- If you want it to continue, add this flag: `--continue-on-success`

 ## Examples